-Ed note: Finishing college might be one of life’s most bittersweet moments.
+Editor’s Note: Finishing college might be one of life’s most bittersweet moments.
 No longer will you be just five minutes away from your few thousand closest friends.
 No more sharing meal plan points.
 No reason for all-night cramming sessions before a test.
 Ok, maybe that last one is good news.
-We also have more good news – as a job seeker and new member of the adult economy, you have several new tax benefits available to you!
+We also have more good news – as a job seeker and new member of the adult economy, you have several new tax deductions available to you!

 Now that finals are (hopefully) over and graduation is commencing, you may be taking the next step in your life.

 For many of you, this step will involve getting a job, or at least looking for one.
 Fortunately, even an unemployed graduate can potentially be eligible for certain tax benefits.
 Once you know about these tax incentives, you may be able to reduce the taxes you will owe once you start working and earning your own paycheck.